Petrol Diesel Price: Check fuel rates in your city today

-Petrol Diesel Today: Petrol and diesel rates remained unchanged for the 89th consecutive day across the country on Friday, August 19, 2022.
+Petrol Diesel Latest Rates: Petrol and diesel rates remained unchanged for the 93rd consecutive day across the country on Tuesday, August 23, 2022.

 The price of petrol in the national capital stands at Rs 96.72 per litre while that of diesel is at Rs 89.62.
 In Mumbai, petrol currently costs Rs 106.31, while diesel is retailing at Rs 94.27, data available on Indian Oil Corporation’s website showed.